code-smell/code-smell.github.io/_posts/2016-10-08-deploying-php-application-with-rocketeer.md

 ### 3. Edit configuration

-In file `rocketeer/remote.php` edit the following line:
+In file `.rocketeer/remote.php` edit the following line:

     'root_directory' => 'your_root_directory',

-In file `rocketeer/config.php` edit the following lines:
+In file `.rocketeer/config.php` edit the following lines:

     'host'      => 'your_host',
     'username'  => 'your_username',
     'password'  => 'your_password',

 If you leave the entries above empty, you will be asked by Rocketeer.

+Please note that the folder `.rocketeer` is hidden and therefore is not visible in your file explorer.

 ### 4. Deploy application